 The course is directed toward upper-division undergraduate and graduate students from a wide variety of disciplines (environmental sciences, engineering, agricultural sciences, social sciences) as well as professionals (NGOs, think tanks) and policy makers concerned with sustainable development in both developed and developing countries.

 |How To Pass||Pass all graded assignments to complete the course.|

-More information: https://www.coursera.org/learn/sustainability-social-ecological-systems
+More information and enrollment: https://www.coursera.org/learn/sustainability-social-ecological-systems